Arguello

-Arguello is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 60 km southeast of Turin and about 50 km northeast of Cuneo.
+Arguello (Piedmontese: Arguèl) is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 60 km southeast of Turin and about 50 km northeast of Cuneo.
 As of 31 December 2004, it had a population of 184 and an area of 5.0 km2.

 Arguello borders the following municipalities: Albaretto della Torre, Cerreto Langhe, Cravanzana, and Lequio Berria.